felipeangelimvieira/prophetverse/README.md

 [![codecov](https://codecov.io/gh/felipeangelimvieira/prophetverse/graph/badge.svg?token=O37PGJI3ZX)](https://codecov.io/gh/felipeangelimvieira/prophetverse)

-This library was created to make a numpyro-based Prophet model for timeseries forecasting, allowing the user to provide custom priors for specific groups of exogenous variables.
-In addition, it offers a multivariate implementation for hierarchical forecasting, with potentially shared coefficients between timeseries.
-All implementations (hierarchical and univariate) are based on sktime interface.
+This library was created to provide new versions of the Prophet model for timeseries forecasting.
+Implemented with numpyro, it allows to provide custom priors for specific groups of exogenous variables, and also offers a multivariate implementation for hierarchical forecasting, with potentially shared coefficients between timeseries.
+All implementations are based on sktime interface.

-The idea was not to fully reproduce Prophet, but to provide an extension with some extra features.

 ### Features

 ✅ Univariate and multivariate forecasting

+✅ Gamma-likelihood and Negative Binomial likelihood for count data

 ✅ Custom prior distributions for exogenous variables